-- 27. Actavis manufactures, promotes, sells, and distributes opioids, including the branded drugs Kadian and Norco, a generic version of Kadian, and generic versions of Duragesic and Opana, in the U.S., including in South Dakota.
-Actavis Elizabeth LLC, also headquartered in New Jersey and on information and belief an affiliate of Actavis, has registered with the South Dakota Board of Pharmacy.
-Actavis Pharma, Inc. is registered with the South Dakota Secretary of State to receive service of process and do business in South Dakota. - 28.
-MALLINCKRODT, PLC is an Irish public limited company headquartered in Staines-upon-Thames, United Kingdom, with its U.S. headquarters in St. Louis, Missouri.
+30. Actavis manufactures, promotes, sells, and distributes opioids, including the branded drugs Kadian and Norco, a generic version of Kadian, and generic versions of Duragesic and Opana, in the U.S., including in Washington.
+Actavis has registered with the Washington State Department of Health as a Pharmacy Wholesaler.

+31. MALLINCKRODT, PLC is an Irish public limited company headquartered in Staines-upon-Thames, United Kingdom, with its U.S. headquarters in St. Louis, Missouri.
 MALLINCKRODT, LLC, is a limited liability company organized and existing under the laws of the State of Delaware.
 Mallinckrodt, LLC is a wholly owned subsidiary of Mallinckrodt, plc.
-Mallinckrodt, plc and Mallinckrodt, LLC are collectively referred to as "Mallinckrodt." - 29.
-Mallinckrodt manufactures, markets, and sells drugs in the United States including generic oxycodone, of which it is one of the largest manufacturers.
+Collectively, Mallinckrodt, plc and Mallinckrodt, LLC are referred to as "Mallinckrodt."

+- 32. Mallinckrodt manufactures, markets, and sells drugs in the United States including generic oxycodone, of which it is one of the largest manufacturers.
 In July 2017, Mallinckrodt agreed to pay \$35 million to settle allegations brought by the Department of Justice that it failed to detect and notify the DEA of suspicious orders of controlled substances.
-Mallinckrodt affiliates, Mallinckrodt ARD Inc. and Mallinckrodt Hospital Products, Inc., which list identical addresses as Mallinckrodt, have registered with the South Dakota Board of Pharmacy.
-Mallinckrodt affiliates Mallinckrodt ARD

-Finance LLC and Mallinckrodt Enterprises Holdings, Inc. are registered with the South Dakota Secretary of State to receive service of process and do business in South Dakota.

-30. Collectively, Purdue, Cephalon, Janssen, Endo, Actavis and Mallinckrodt are the "Pharmaceutical Defendants."
+Mallinckrodt has been registered with the Washington State Department of Health as a Pharmacy Wholesaler. - 33.
+Collectively, Purdue, Cephalon, Janssen, Endo, Actavis, and Mallinckrodt are the "Pharmaceutical Defendants."